stuartellis/sve-personal-website/content/articles/task-runner.md

       - hugo server
 ```

 Task uses a [versioned and published schema](#checking-taskfiles) for these YAML files, so that they can be managed and validated with standard tools.
 However, this does not guarantee that Taskfiles will be compatible across different versions of Task.
 Minor releases of Task add new features, and the schema may change with major versions.
-To avoid issues, use installation methods that enable you to use the same version of Task across your systems.
+To avoid issues, set [a minimum version in Task files](https://taskfile.dev/taskfile-versions/), and use installation methods that enable you to use the same version of Task across your systems.

 > If you are maintaining a project for a wide audience, consider using [just](https://www.stuartellis.name/articles/just-task-runner/) instead, which is specifically designed to maintain backward compatibility between versions.